 How Duck Hunt works

-The original version of Duck Hunt, which was launched back in 1984 (yes, it’s that old!), was designed in such a way that it would only work on CRT (cathode ray tube) screens, but not on LCD (liquid crystal display) ones.
-The reason behind that is related to the way CRT televisions and the game work together.
+The original version of Duck Hunt, which was launched back in 1984 (yes, it’s that old!), was designed in such a way that it would only work on CRT (cathode ray tube) screens, but not on LCD (liquid crystal display) and Plasma TVs.
+(Source) The reason behind that is related to the way CRT televisions and the game work together.

 A CRT screen has pixels that glow when electrons hit it.
 The cathode ray tube sprays a stream of electrons across these pixels, which make the TV screen glow.
 This spray sweeps progressively from top to bottom, in a left-to-right fashion.
 This happens so fast (around 100 times per second) that our eyes simply see a normal-looking image on the screen, thanks to the persistence of vision that humans are blessed with.